bobbytrapz/autosr/README.md

 Streams that last around an hour take about 1GB of space each.

+The bandwidth usage can be very high depending on how many people you track.

+If you have a data cap, you probably should not be running autosr.
+If you run it anyway I would suggest stopping it when you do not need it.

 ## Known Issues

 On Windows, it seems streamlink is sometimes not closed properly when tracking is canceled.